Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Experimental verification

 \subsection{Experimental Configuration}

-Because thermal failure experiments are expensive, hazardous, and challenging to replicate with real-time data, the modeling approach outlined in \cite{saw2016computational} is employed to simulate both normal and abnormal scenarios in the battery system of the BESS.
-To more accurately replicate real-world conditions, the approach for parameter identification method described in Ref. \cite{lao2018novel} is utilized to establish the relationship between the open-circuit voltage (OCV) and the state of charge (SOC) of the battery cell with the experimental test bench shown in Fig. \ref{fig:test_bench}.
+In order to accurately replicate real-world conditions, the approach for parameter identification method described in Ref. \cite{lao2018novel} is utilized to establish the relationship between the open-circuit voltage (OCV) and the state of charge (SOC) of the battery cell with the experimental test bench shown in Fig. \ref{fig:test_bench}.
 The test bench is employed to collect experimental data of battery cells during charging and discharging.
 The identified OCV-SOC curve is shown in Fig. \ref{fig:OCV_SOC}, and the function is as follows:

 The experimental test bench comprises a host computer, a battery test system (BTS), a thermal chamber, and a battery management system (BMS).
 The BTS module is capable of generating various current waveforms for both charging and discharging the battery in accordance with control signals from the host computer.
 The thermal chamber is employed to regulate the ambient temperature during battery testing.
 The BMS module is responsible for gathering experimental data, including voltage, current, and temperature, and then transmitting this data to the host computer for further analysis and processing.